 - Don’t drive: You probably don’t need to be told twice to stay home from work when conditions are too severe

-Also, always make sure to remove snow and ice from your car before driving.
-Make sure maintenance is up-to-date.
+Always be sure to remove snow and ice from your car before driving.
+Make sure vehicle maintenance is up-to-date but checking things such as antifreeze and battery life .

 Now that you’re equipped with the best winter tires and driving techniques, you’re ready to go.
 Enjoy your winter trips, and may the winter roads treat you well!